 Avoid sharing an Apple ID

-If you share the same Apple ID with a family member for iTunes & App Store purchases, certain services will treat you as the same person.
-You may see these and other issues:
+If you share your Apple ID with a family member, certain services will treat you as the same person.
+You might see these issues:

-- Apple Music family membership: Instead of receiving your own membership with your own library, you’ll share a library and recommendations with the other family member.
+- Apple Music family subscription: Instead of receiving your own membership with your own library, you’ll share a library and recommendations with the other family member.

-- Podcasts, iBooks, and iTunes U: Podcast episodes, bookmarks, and iTunes U courses might sync according to the other family member’s preferences or be accidentally deleted.
+- Apple Podcasts, Apple Books: Podcast episodes and bookmarks might sync according to the other family member’s preferences or be accidentally deleted.